Bruce Brown. Jeff Green. Kentavious Caldwell-Pope.

 Denver president Josh Kroenke stood up for Murray and said he wasn’t 100% healthy in the playoffs or Paris.
 Kroenke and the Nuggets then put their money where their mouth was and agreed to a four-year, $208 million max contract extension.

 Murray is getting paid like one of the best in the game and Denver is betting he can return to that championship form.
 Murray and Jokic have that rare pick-and-roll chemistry that goes beyond just running the plays, the Nuggets can win it all when those two are clicking.
-That way the Nuggets locked Murray up through Jokic’s prime, they are paying him like one of the elite point guards in the game, now he has to live up to that consistently.
+That is why the Nuggets locked Murray up through Jokic’s prime, they are paying him like one of the elite point guards in the game, now he has to live up to that consistently.

 “In a best-case scenario, I think Nikola has like a prime 10-year contention window, and if you count the first year of that when Jamal got hurt, I think we’re about halfway through it,” Nuggets GM Calvin Booth said at media day.
 “We probably have about five more single shots.
 All those shots count.
 If we hit one of them, it’s great.
 The earlier we hit it, the more we can have other conversations about other things.
 It’s going to be incredibly hard to win another one.”